-- Professor SA Zinn was appointed as an Independent Non-Executive Director effective 23 November 2018.
+- Dr SA Zinn resigned as an Independent Non-Executive Director effective 18 November 2021.

-The Board has pleasure in announcing that in addition to the interim gross dividend per ordinary share of 17 cents, a final gross dividend of 17 cents per ordinary share has been declared for the year ended 30 June 2019.
+The Board has pleasure in announcing that an interim gross dividend of 17 cents per ordinary share, has been declared for the period ended 31 December 2021.
 Dividends are subject to Dividends Withholding Tax.
-The payment date for the dividend is 4 November 2019.
+The payment date for the dividend is Monday, 16 May 2022.

 - Dividends have been declared out of profits available for distribution.

-- Local Dividends Withholding Tax rate is 20%.
+- South African Dividends Withholding Tax rate is 20%.

-- The net cash dividend amount is therefore 13.6 cents per ordinary share.
+- Net cash dividend amount is therefore 13.60000 cents per ordinary share.

 - The Company's income tax reference number is 9600/148/71/3.